StarfishC/vim-tasks/README.md

    dependsOn?: string[];

   /**
-   * The task executed order
+   * Order of the task execution
    * 'preLaunch' and 'postLaunch' are available
    * If you set 'preLaunch', the task will be executed after `dependsOn`, 'postLaunch' is before `dependsOn`
-   * Defaults to 'preLaunch'
+   * Defaults to "preLaunch"
-   */
-   dependsType?: string;
+   * Valid options: ["preLaunch", "postLaunch"]
+   * - "preLaunch": the task will be executed after `dependsOn`
+   * - "postLaunch": the task will be executed before `dependsOn` */ dependsType?: string;

    /**
     * Execute 'dependsOn' mode
-    * Defaults to 'parallel', 'sequent', 'continuous' are available */ dependsOrder?: string;
-}

-interface PresentationOptions {
-  /**
-   * Controls whether the task output is reveal in the user interface.
-   * Defaults to `always`.
+    * Defaults to 'parallel'
+    * Valid options: ["parallel", "sequent", "continuous"]
+    * - "parallel": these tasks can be executed in parallel
+    * - "sequent": these tasks can be executed in sequent, e.g, ["ls", "pwd"] "ls" will be executed firstly, no matter whether the task is successful or not, and "pwd" will be executed secondly,
+    * - "continuous": these tasks can be executed in continuous, e.g, ["rm xxx", "ls"] "rm xxx" will be executed firstly, if execution failed, the next command "ls" will not be exectue, like "rm xxx && ls " in your shell
     */
-  reveal?: 'never' | 'silent' | 'always';
+    dependsOrder?: string;

    /**
-   * Controls whether the panel showing the task output is taking focus.
+    * The task only works specific filetype, works on all filetype by default
+    * You can reconfigure `task` options expect "label","filetype"
+    * e.g, {"cpp": {"command": "g++", "args": [], "python": {"command": "python3"}}
+    * See README 'Examples' for details
     */
-  focus?: boolean;

-  /**
-   * Controls if the task panel is used for this task only (dedicated),
-   * shared between tasks (shared) or if a new panel is created on
-   * every task execution (new).
-Defaults to `new`
-   */
-  panel?: 'shared' | 'dedicated' | 'new';
+    filetype?:{}task;
 }
 ```

 #### floaterm

-If you want to use floaterm's options you can put it's options to json's options.If you don't set floaterm's options, when you start a task, it's settins depend on [floaterm's options][7]
+If you want to use floaterm's options you can put it's options to json's `options`.If you don't set floaterm's options in tasks.json, when you start a task, it's settings depend on [floaterm's options][7]

 For example: